 Window Panes: One, Two or Three?

-Window panes are one of the most essential components of an energy-efficient window.
-We suggest choosing at minimum double-pane windows, due to the fact single-pane windows are especially inefficient.
-They’re also subject to losing air and influencing your house’s comfort.
+Window panes are one of the most essential pieces of an energy-efficient window.
+We advise choosing at minimum double-pane windows, due to the fact single-pane windows are especially inefficient.
+They’re also susceptible to losing air and influencing your house’s comfort.

-On average, ENERGY STAR says regular residences that upgrade to these windows can save*:
+On average, ENERGY STAR says normal houses that upgrade to these windows can save*: